AdobeDocs/core-services.en/help/interface/administration/organizations.md

 ![Experience Cloud Organizations](../assets/organizations-menu.png)

-To verify that you have logged in to your correct organization, click on your profile avatar to see organization name.
+To verify that you have logged in to your correct organization, click on your profile avatar to see the organization name.
 If you have access to more than one organization, you can also view and switch to another organization in the header bar.

 ## Federated IDs